 Business Review welcomes original papers using different theoretical perspectives and methodological approaches.
-Authors are requested to submit their papers electronically using the online submission system.
-Please direct queries relating to the submission process to the journal's editorial office at: firstname.lastname@example.org
+Authors are requested to submit their papers electronically using the online submission system (Only manuscripts submitted through the online submission system will be considered for the editorial process).
+Please direct queries relating to the submission process to the journal's editorial office at: firstname.lastname@example.org.
+Any inquiries or correspondence on the personal email addresses of the Editorial Team will not be entertained.

 - The language of the journal is English.
 12-point type in one of the standard fonts: Times, Helvetica, or Courier is preferred.
 It is not necessary to double-line space your manuscript.
 Tables must be on separate pages after the reference list, and not be incorporated into the main text.
 If the table is created in Excel, the file should be uploaded separately.
 Figures should be uploaded as separate figure files.